WHAT TO DO IN KOTOR – THINGS TO DO AND SEE

 I had named Montenegro the most beautiful country long before I visited.
 And from what I saw, it seems to be a beautiful country full of stunning scenery and cute towns that do not have the price tag of countries like Switzerland or Norway.

 Surrounded by limestone cliffs, it reminds me a bit of Norway – reason enough to fall in love.
-Then there are the impressive stone walls of this medieval fortress town that stretch high into the mountain itself, which you can hike and that offer incredible views of the town and the surroundings.
+Then there are the impressive stone walls of this medieval fortress town that stretch high into the mountain itself, which you can hike and offer incredible views of the town and the surroundings.

 Before talking about the best things to do in Kotor, here are some quick travel tips for Kotor.